Skip to main content

 Notebook example: Snowflake Connector for Spark

 The following notebooks provide simple examples of how to write data to and read data from Snowflake.
-See Using the Spark Connector for more details.
-In particular, see Setting Configuration Options for the Connector for all configuration options.
+See Snowflake Connector for Spark for more details.

 Avoid exposing your Snowflake username and password in notebooks by using Secrets, which are demonstrated in the notebooks.